uiucseclab/autograding-in-docker/README.md

 during the fork bomb.
 Although killing the process still takes longer than ideal, fork bombs are not crippling when isolated within a Docker container.

+Also it seems that kernel memory limits and swap memory limits are not supported on "older" Linux kernels (< 4.0) so this example may not work correctly.
+It definitely works on Arch Linux where I tested it.
+It seems to successfully stop on Ubuntu 14.04, but it isn't nearly as effective at preventing system slowdown.

 ## Root Access
 This program very simply copies the executables cat and sh into the host's directory and sets the set-uid bit on them.
 Of course, this requires the host